 Please review our Reopening Procedures HERE.
 Thank you for your patience, and we look forward to seeing you very soon!

-Budding superstar in the classical genre, the highly acclaimed vocalist, fiddler, and violinist, Tessa Lark is one of the best young talents of contemporary classical music.
+Budding superstar in the classical genre, the highly acclaimed violinist Tessa Lark is one of the best young talents of contemporary classical music.
 Lark has performed with prestigious U.S. chamber orchestras, receiving a Grammy® nomination in 2020, winning the 2012 Naumburg International Violin Competition, and was a recipient of the 2016 Avery Fisher Career Grant.

 Acclaimed composer Michael Thurber will join her on stage.
 From composing for The Royal Shakespeare Company and co-founding the smash YouTube channel CDZA, to creating his Thurber Theater variety show at Joe’s Pub, teaching at NYU’s Clive Davis Institute, and performing in the house band on “The Late Show with Stephen Colbert.”